oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

   }
 ```

-And finally, make sure it's included in the provider context returned from `onRevokeAuthFn`:
+And finally, make sure that `onUsernameEnteredFn` is included in the provider context returned from `onRevokeAuthFn`:

 ```
   return <AuthContext.Provider value={{ authState, onAuthenticateFn, onUsernameEnteredFn, onRevokeAuthFn, userIsAuthenticatedFn }}>{children}</AuthContext.Provider>;
 ```

 From the perspective of the app's frontend, these are all the changes that matter.
 Supporting OIDC will not change how the frontend communicates with the backend through sessions.

+The frontend is now ready to use the backend's `/api/openid/check` endpoint to investigate whether a user belongs to an OIDC org, and then hit the org's custom `/api/openid/start/${org_id}` endpoint to initiate the login flow if an org is found!
+Your next step is to add these endpoints to the application's backend.

 # Backend Changes